Laurie Metcalf On Stage - Theater Credits, Bio and Tickets

 In 2017, Ms. Metcalf finally won her first Tony Award for her acclaimed performance as Nora Helmer in Lucas Hnath's A Doll's House, Part 2, portraying the iconic Ibsen character from March 30 through to July 23, 2017.
 She returned to Broadway to star alongside Glenda Jackson and Alison Pill in Edward Albee's Three Tall Women from February 27 through to June 24, 2018, and took home her second consecutive Tony Award for her efforts at the 2018 ceremony.

-Ms. Metcalf's next Broadway venture is the role of Hillary Clinton in Lucas Hnath's new play Hillary and Clinton at Broadway's Golden Theatre from March 16 through to July 21, 2019.
+Ms. Metcalf's most recent Broadway venture was the role of Hillary Clinton in Lucas Hnath's new play Hillary and Clinton at Broadway's Golden Theatre, which began performances on March 16 and ran through June 23, 2019.